Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that Rochedale South - Priestdale has an above national average income.
-The median income is $54,676 and the average income is $68,873.
-In comparison, Greater Brisbane's median income is $55,645 and average income is $70,520.
-Based on Wage Price Index growth of 13.99% since financial year 2022, estimated incomes for September 2025 would be approximately $62,325 (median) and $78,508 (average).
-Census data reveals that incomes in Rochedale South - Priestdale cluster around the 59th percentile nationally.
-The largest income segment comprises 37.1% earning between $1,500 and $2,999 weekly, with 5,958 residents falling into this category.
-This aligns with the broader area where this cohort represents 33.3%.
-After housing costs, 85.2% of income remains for other expenses.
-The area's SEIFA income ranking places it in the 6th decile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Rochedale South - Priestdale SA2 is above the national average.
+The median income is $54,676 and the average income stands at $68,873.
+This contrasts with Greater Brisbane's figures of a median income of $55,645 and an average income of $70,520.
+Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates for Rochedale South - Priestdale are approximately $62,325 (median) and $78,508 (average) as of September 2025.
+Census data reveals that household, family and personal incomes in Rochedale South - Priestdale cluster around the 59th percentile nationally.
+Looking at income distribution, the largest segment comprises 37.1% earning $1,500 - $2,999 weekly (5,958 residents), aligning with the broader area where this cohort likewise represents 33.3%.
+After housing costs, 85.2% of income remains for other expenses and the area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income